 Yes!
 Information you submit through the census form (online, over the telephone, or on paper) is kept confidential by the U.S. Census Bureau, which is a nonpartisan government agency.
 The Census Bureau will never share information with immigration enforcement agencies or law enforcement agencies.

 By law, census information is not made public until 72 years after it is taken.
-That means that the 1950 census records will be released in April 2022 — becoming part of the nation's historical records, for research and genealogical purposes.
+That means that your answers in 2020 will not be released until 2092 — becoming part of the nation's historical records, for research and genealogical purposes.

 The Census Bureau will never ask you for: